TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Workshop_Calibration.md

 * To calibrate the computer you need:
   * A MIDI card
   * A computer with a MIDI sequencer like Ableton Live that can connect to the Workshop System over USB-C. The computer doesn't need USB-C sockets; you can use a USB-A to USB-C cable if necessary.
   * A tuner.
 Most DAWs have a built-in tuner, or you can use a phone app.
+  * NB Use normal patch cables for calibration.
+Do not use illuminated patch cables, or Stackables that split the signal to two outputs.

 * Start by connecting the Computer to your computer.
 * Put the MIDI card into the Computer slot and press reset.